“Because there are two types of cheese, string-cheese is one of them…”

 - Why isn’t sales tax ever included in the price?

-If it’s a large purchase, you’re never really 100% sure how much it will cost you until you get to the checkout, or you just plain forget it is necessary.
+Maybe it’s just New York, but if it’s a large purchase you’re making, then you’re never really 100% sure how much it will cost you until you get to the checkout, or you just plain forget tax is necessary.
 I needed to buy some screws to put up a shelf so I went to the hardware store and found them for 99¢.
 Perfect, I gave the guy a dollar, but then I remembered sales tax.
 Oh yeah, that makes it $1.08, going to have to break a twenty…

 - Why are the ‘Enter’ and ‘Cancel’ buttons on ATMs reversed?